SergeoLacruz/inventree-supplier-panel/README.md

 ```

 If you do not need this just leave the fields empty.
 A proxy can also be set using the environment variables PROXY_CON and PROXY_URL.
 The
 values in the environment variables overwrite InvenTree settings.

+### Base URL
+The base URL for server instance is in the Server Settings category of InvenTree.
+The plugin
+uses this setting to build the OAuth callback for Digikey.
+Put the correct URL here.

 ## What the plugin does